ldmberman/keeper-contracts/README.md

 await market.register(resourceId, resourcePrice, { from: accounts[0] })
 ```

-### Use Story 2: Authorize access with OceanAuth contract
+### Use Case 2: Authorize access with OceanAuth contract

 Here is an example of authorization process with OceanAuth contract.